Daniel Matthews (University of Hong Kong) Tara Mulqueen (Birkbeck, University of London)

 B & W 229 x 152 mm | Perfect Bound on White w/Matte Laminate | 144 pages | Paperback ISBN 978-1-910761-00-7 | E-book (PDF) ISBN N/A | 25 February 2015

 An e-book (PDF) of Being Social is available for sale at a recommended price of 5 GBP.
 If you are unable to pay this price, we are pleased to offer you the option to pay what you can.
 The minimum payment the system can accept is 1.00 GBP.
 Any currency conversion is viewable before final payment.
 Once you have paid, you should receive the link within a few minutes.
 If you do not, please check your spam folder.
+In case of any other problems, contact us here.
 Finally, if you are unable to pay at all, please use the 'fair access' option below.

 Please enter your email to receive a download link to the e-book.
 If you do not receive the link within a few minutes, please check your spam folder.